shaonsina/sina-extension-for-elementor/readme.txt

 14. Particle Layer: Use particle layer with lots of style, layout & more
 15. Piechart: Works the same as the Counter, but with a circle
 16. Portfolio: Easily display your works
+17. Posts Tab: Show your latest posts with a tab
-17. Pricing: Add Pricing for display your services rate
+18. Pricing: Add Pricing for display your services rate
-18. Product Zoomer: Add multiple images of product for zoom in
+19. Product Zoomer: Add multiple images of product for zoom in
-19. Progressbar: Display progress bars with different styles
+20. Progressbar: Display progress bars with different styles
-20. Review Carousel: Show what others said about your brand
+21. Review Carousel: Show what others said about your brand
-21. Team: Add your team members just a few clicks
+22. Team: Add your team members just a few clicks
+23. Search Form: Display search form for searching the users
-22. User Counter: Display how many users registered
+24. User Counter: Display how many users registered
-23. Video: Show a video in a popup
+25. Video: Show a video in a popup
-24. Visit Counter: Display how many users visit
+26. Visit Counter: Display how many users visit

 More coming soon...